bodhisatva/whee/README.md

 ## BAX
-Basic boilerplate for rapid prototyping with Express, Angular and Bootstrap.
+Basic boilerplate for rapid prototyping with Bootstrap, Angular and Express.

 ## Prerequisites
 Make sure you have Node.js, Bower and grunt-cli installed on your machine.
 If not, download Node.js (http://www.nodejs.org/download/) and install the package.
 With npm install globally Bower and grunt-cli via command line: